grimfang4/sdl-gpu/README.txt

 SDL_gpu uses CMake (www.cmake.org) to coordinate the library compile process.
 CMake is available as a GUI program or on the command line.

-For Linux systems, run CMake in the base directory: cmake -G "Unix Makefiles" make sudo make install
+For Linux/UNIX systems, run CMake in the base directory: cmake -G "Unix Makefiles" make sudo make install

-For Linux systems, changing the default installation directory can be done like so: cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX=/usr
+For Linux/UNIX systems, changing the default installation directory can be done like so: cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX=/usr

+For Windows systems, you can use cmake-gui and select options in there.

 =========